 In layman’s terms, what is Merger arbitrage?
 Can you please describe your firm’s approach to “Merger arbitrage” and what differentiates you from other firms who employ the strategy?
 Why is this an important segment of the investing universe and how successful have you been historical?

 Merger arbitrage (MARB) is an investment strategy that speculates on the successful completion of a merger or an acquisition.
 It is a type of “event-driven” investing that attempts to exploit pricing inefficiencies, caused by a corporate event.

 At Gabelli, we rely heavily on our research focus, leveraging our own research analysts to gain an in-depth understanding of deals, asking questions of the management of companies.
 We run a more diversified portfolio (with position limits) than many firms and generally do not utilize leverage to enhance returns.
 We also do not speculate on possible targets, and stick to announced deals where the parties have already entered into a merger agreement or the acquirer has already commenced a takeover attempt.

-To generate returns that are independent of the overall market, event MARB focuses on deal spread, which difference between the market price for the target and our PMV estimate of the target’s value.
-Every merger transaction has its own unique set of hurdles to completion, and our team works on trying to understand all of them, from fundamental and legal research, to trading.
-We analyze and continuously monitor a pending transaction, for all the elements of potential risk, including: regulatory, terms, financing and shareholder approval.
+To generate returns that are independent of the overall market, event MARB focuses on a deal spread, which differences between the market price for the target and our PMV estimate of the target’s value.
+Every merger transaction has its own unique set of hurdles to completion, and our team works on trying to understand all of them, from fundamental and legal research to trading.
+We analyze and continuously monitor a pending transaction, for all the elements of potential risk, including regulatory, terms, financing and shareholder approval.